junaidalam2/my_basecamp_part2/README.md

 npm install
 ```

-3. **Set up database**: Create a PostgreSQL database named my_basecamp (or your preferred name).
-Update config/database.yml with your database credentials.
+3. **Set up database**: SQLite is a default local database with Ruby on Rails.
+You may want to change to another base (e.g. PostgreSQL).

 ## Database creation

 ```
-rails db:create
 rails db:migrate
 ```